Ada-Developers-Academy/LessonPlanning/lessons/01_git.md

 ## Lesson: Git Immersion
 Git Immersion is an online tutorial that walks through many important steps toward learning Git.
 We'll work through labs 01 through 21 in class today.

 Hopefully you've already installed Git in your machine.
-You can check to make sure it's installed by typing `which git` into your terminal.
+You can check to make sure it's installed by typing `git` into your terminal; with no arguments, the `git` command will give you some help text with basic usage.

 After completing labs 01 to 21 on Git Immersion, you will be able to: